Bry1k/PMB/README.md

 # **About**
 A batch script I created that benchmarks applications using [PresentMon](https://github.com/GameTechDev/PresentMon/tree/main).
+It's a simple way to benchmark your games with no hassle at all.

 # **How to Use?**
 - Download the latest [release](https://github.com/Bry1k/PMB/releases/tag/0.1)